Diabetes mellitus is a metabolic condition that has multiple categories. Various approaches can be taken to help treat diabetes or hyperglycemia.

-Spices and Herbs That Help in Diabetes Management
+Herbs and Spices That Help in Diabetes Management

 Many lifestyle modifications can help a person with diabetes when it comes to controlling their sugar levels.
 These modifications include consuming nutritious foods (4) and adopting diets such as the Mediterranean diet and the DASH diet.
 (5)

 Different herbs have also been used for the treatment of diabetes depending on the disease progression and related complications in the patient.
 (2)

 The most commonly used herbs and spices are as follows.

 Cinnamon can be beneficial for someone with both diabetes and hypertension.
 (6) This spice has been shown to reduce carbohydrate digestion, reduce hyperglycemia, and increase sensitivity to insulin.
 (7)

 You can make a diabetes-friendly meal using plain oatmeal, fresh berries, and cinnamon.
 The high fiber content of this meal helps lower sugar absorption, thus preventing a blood sugar spike as an added benefit.